Jobhdez/jobhdez.github.io/_posts/2024-05-02-compilers-are-interesting.md

 A-Normal form is an intermediate language for functional programming languages but it can be used to compile languages such as Python.

-It was introduced in a paper called “The Essence of Continuations”, in which the authors argued that ANF is equivalent to continuation passing style but much simpler.
+It was introduced in a paper called “The Essence of Compiling with Continuations”[^1], in which the authors argued that ANF is equivalent to continuation passing style but much simpler.

 ANF consists of atomic and complex expressions.
 An atomic expression is an expression that is readily computable in x86 assembly.